Manish N. Shah, MD, MPH

 Role: Co-Principal Investigator

-Alzheimer’s Disease Research Center
+Wisconsin Alzheimer’s Disease Research Center

 Type/Source: P30, National Institutes of Health

-Role: Co-Lead, Wisconsin ADRC Care Research Core
+Role: Co-Investigator, Wisconsin ADRC Care Research Core